Self-Worth

 I remind myself, why should I not have trust when our existence is the embodiment of trust itself?
 Why do I than sometimes behave like Charlie Brown?

-There is a connection; the more thoughts I tend to generate and process, the less empty space I afford myself to have, the busier that canvas.
+I find there is a connection; the more thoughts I tend to generate and process, the less empty space I afford myself to have.
 The nature, velocity, and frequency of thoughts indicates how blank or busy my state of beingness is.
-It’s a useful indicator.
+A useful indicator.

-As it happens, you will still be aware of your breath, but your mind activity will subside, significantly.
-No matter how many years of ardent dedication, patience, and discipline it takes, I assure you, anything that increases the level of your peace of mind is worth the effort.
+Gradually one becomes aware of their breath, mind activity subsides significantly.
+No matter how much time of ardent dedication, patience, and discipline it takes, I assure you, anything that increases the level of your peace of mind is worth the effort.

-All the worries that used to pull you down become less prevalent, there’s more surrender and trust.
-You realize that all that is required for you to live this beautiful life is done for you automatically.
-All that matters to keep you alive every moment of your day.
-Your breathing happens without having to think about, your heart beats on its own, body functions exactly as it should…all the vital functions operate without any input from your wonderful and useful mind.
-Mind is useful for translating the impulses of your body, so you can respond.
-You get hungry, you have to wee, you feel cold, get sleepy.
-All the essential communication happens between your body and your cognitive mind.
+Many worries that have a tendency to pull one down become less prevalent, there’s more surrender and trust.
+One realizes, that all that is required to live this beautiful life, is done for you automatically.
+All that matters to keep our bodies alive every moment of your day.
+Our breathing happens without having to think about breathing.
+Our heart beats on its own, body functions exactly as it should…all the vital functions operate without any input from our wonderful and useful conscious mind.
+Mind is very useful for translating the impulses of our body, so we know when and how to respond accordingly.
+For example, we get hungry, need to use the bathroom, we feel cold, get sleepy.
+All the essential communication happens between the body and our cognitive mind.
 So beautifully and harmoniously orchestrated.
-All you need to do is respond.
+All we need to do is to respond.
 And respond we do.

 All perfectly tuned in… even more during our childhood phase.
 As we start growing up, we absorb the world around us – we feed ourselves with different thoughts, emotions, information, food.
-We develop habits, we accumulate all sorts of memories.
+We develop habits, we accumulate memories.

-Your current situation in life mirrors the relationship you have developed to yourself and to your body.
+Our current situation in life mirrors the relationship we have developed to ourselves and to our body.
 I say developed, because that’s what we do, day in, day out.
 Every minute, every hour.

 It’s important to pause and tune in, check our body sensations and our thoughts.
 When there’s enough gap in our thought process, we may get the required insights and direction on what to do next, how to best move on.

 Hence the importance of meditation.
 I can’t emphasize it enough.
-That simple state of beingness, when all you have to do is sit somewhere comfortably, undisturbed, with your eyes half or fully closed.
+A simple state of beingness, when all you have to do is sit somewhere comfortably, undisturbed, with your eyes half or fully closed.
 That’s all you have to do.
-From there on, you drop doing and you start being.
+From here on, you drop doing and you start being.
 Peace surrounds you; time disappears, all chitter chatter gone.

-And when you resume back to doing, you get access to so much more clarity; you simply know.
+After resuming back to doing, one gets access to increased clarity and knowing.
 That is the foundation of your trust.
 Trusting life, trusting existence.

 Not some blind trust that comes from a secondary source – something someone tells you, something you read or hear.
 Don’t even trust what I say.
 Because what I say is my truth, right here, right now.
-Everybody should start listening and honing their voice of truth.
+Everybody is unique, hence, learning to listen and hone our own voice of truth is an important skill that supports our self-confidence and stability in life.

 As you read these lines and connect to my thoughts, and if it resonates with you, if you feel that sensation deep inside, simply, take courage and try it on your own.
 It doesn’t cost a dime.